 The deposit and withdrawal process for Pennsylvania online sportsbooks is relatively easy.
 Not every sportsbook shares the same options, but it’s still user-friendly across the board.

-Whether you’re doing it for the first time or you’re an existing customer, depositing is quite easy.
-The super quick and easy process should go like this:
+Whether you’re doing it for the first time or you’re an existing customer, depositing is a simple process.
+You’ll find the steps outlined below.

 - Click Deposit, Add Funds, or Cashier